-Also impacting cash used in financing activities for the year ended December 31, 2021 was the increase of \$28.7 million in cash dividends paid for the Convertible Preferred Stock.
-In 2021, the dividends for the Convertible Preferred Stock were paid in cash for three of the four quarters, while in the prior year, the dividends were paid in additional shares of the Convertible Preferred Stock for three of the four quarters.
-During 2021, we received proceeds of \$5.6 million related to the exercise of stock options compared to \$9.0 million in the prior year.
-During 2021, employees surrendered shares of our common stock to satisfy their tax withholding requirements on vested restricted stock units and performance share units, which reduced cash flows by \$26.4 million compared to \$16.9 million in the prior year.
+Also impacting cash used in financing activities for 2022 was a decrease of \$28.1 million in cash dividends paid for the Convertible Preferred Stock.
+In 2022, we paid cash dividends of \$14.9 million and paid \$44.1 million of dividends in additional shares of the Convertible Preferred Stock.
+In 2021, we paid cash dividends of \$43.0 million and paid \$14.3 million of dividends in additional shares of the Convertible Preferred Stock.
+During 2022, employees surrendered shares of our common stock to satisfy their tax withholding requirements on vested restricted stock units and performance share units which reduced cash flows by \$14.8 million compared to \$26.4 million in the prior year.
+During 2022, we received proceeds of \$0.1 million related to the exercise of stock options compared to \$5.6 million in the prior year.